Psychics

 The Astral Plane

-Additionally, some psychics have an affinity with
+Additionally, some Psychics have an affinity with

 a closely adjacent dimension referred to variably as the "Astral Plane", or "Umbral Realm",